WASHINGTON (AP) — What goes on the chopping block: Research into cancer or Alzheimer's? A Zika vaccine or a treatment for superbugs?

 But it's far from clear if Congress will agree to the cuts.
-The NIH has long experienced bipartisan support among lawmakers, who awarded NIH an extra $2 billion in 2016.
+The NIH has long experienced bipartisan support among lawmakers, who awarded the agency an extra $2 billion in 2016.

-Rep. Tom Cole, R-Okla., chairs the House Appropriation subcommittee that oversees NIH.
-He didn't address NIH specifically, but said, "It will ultimately be Congress that makes the decisions about what will get cut and what will be increased."
+Rep. Tom Cole, R-Okla., who chairs the House Appropriation subcommittee that oversees NIH, didn't address NIH specifically, but said, "It will ultimately be Congress that makes the decisions about what will get cut and what will be increased."

 "A medical research breakthrough at the NIH saves not just one life but potentially millions of lives over generations," said Rep. Rosa DeLauro of Connecticut, the ranking Democrat on that subcommittee.
 "I am hopeful that Congress rejects this budget and works in a bipartisan fashion to restore the funding levels for the NIH as we have done in the past."

 The first subcommittee hearing is scheduled for Tuesday.

 As for jobs, 80 percent of the NIH's money goes to about 3,000 universities and other scientific institutions.

 The trickle-down effect: In 2015, NIH grants were credited with creating about 350,000 jobs around the country, said Karen Fisher of the Association of American Medical Colleges.
 They're jobs that go beyond the white-coated scientists to include techs who help out in labs, even the factories that supply the test tubes.

 That's despite a decade of budgets that didn't keep pace with inflation, forcing NIH to cut back from funding 1 in 3 research proposals to only about 1 in 6.